Reinforcement Learning in Practice: Opportunities and Challenges: Opportunities

 Atari games are for single-player games and single-agent decision making in general. \citet{Mnih-DQN-2015} introduce Deep Q-Network (DQN), which ignited the current round of popularity of deep RL.
 Recently, Agent57~\citep{Badia2020} and Go-Explore~\citep{Ecoffet2021} achieve superhuman performance for all 57 Atari games.

 Computer Go is a two-player perfect information zero-sum game, a very hard problem, pursued by many researchers for decades.
 AlphaGo made a phenomenal achievement by defeating a world champion, and set a landmark in AI. \citet{Silver-AlphaGo-2016} introduce AlphaGo. \citet{Silver-AlphaGo-2017} introduce AlphaGo Zero, mastering the game of Go without human knowledge. \citet{Silver-AlphaZero-2018} introduce AlphaZero, extending AlphaGo Zero to more games like chess and shogi (Japanese chess). \cite{Tian2019OpenGo} reimplement AlphaZero, open source it, and report an analysis.
-The core techniques are deep learning, reinforcement learning, Monte Carlo tree search (MCTS)\citep{Gelly12}, upper confidence bound for trees (UCT)\citep{Kocsis2006}, self play and policy iteration.
-The series of AlphaGo, AlphaGo Zero, and AlphaZero have lifted the bars for Go, chess, and shogi so high that it is hard or impossible for human players to compete with AI programs.
+The core techniques are deep learning, reinforcement learning, Monte Carlo tree search (MCTS)\citep{Browne2012, Gelly12}, upper confidence bound for trees (UCT)\citep{Kocsis2006}, self play and policy iteration.
+The series of AlphaGo, AlphaGo Zero, and AlphaZero have lifted the bars so high for Go, chess, shogi, and likely many two-player perfect information zero-sum games that it is hard or impossible for human players to compete with AI programs.

 Moreover, (deep) RL has shown its strength in multi-player and/or imperfect information games. \cite{Moravcik2017} introduce DeepStack and \cite{Brown2017Science} introduce Libratus, for no-limit, heads-up Texas Hold'em Poker.
-The core techniques are counterfactual regret minimization~\citep{Zinkevich2007} and policy iteration.
-DeepStack/Libratus are for two-player imperfect information zero-sum games, a family of problems inherently difficult to solve. \cite{Brown2019Science} is an attempt for multi-player poker. \cite{Schmid2021} propose to combine guided search, self play, and game-theoretic reasoning for both perfect and imperfect information games.
+The core techniques are counterfactual regret minimization (CFR)~\citep{Zinkevich2007} and policy iteration. \cite{Zhao2022AlphaHoldem} introduce AlphaHoldem and achieve high performance with end-to-end RL (without CFR).
+DeepStack, Libratus and AlphaHoldem are for two-player imperfect information zero-sum games, a family of problems inherently difficult to solve. \cite{Brown2019Science} is an attempt for multi-player poker. \cite{Schmid2021} propose to combine guided search, self play, and game-theoretic reasoning for both perfect and imperfect information games.